 The spark that ignited the popular fire in Ukraine's case was election fraud.
 Nonpartisan exit polls during the November 21 presidential runoff election had given Yushchenko a commanding lead, with 52 percent of the votes, compared to Prime Minister Viktor Yanukovich's 43 percent.
 Yet when the official results came in, Yanukovich, the favorite of Ukraine's corrupt elite, had supposedly beaten the challenger by 2.5 percent.

 This tally was immediately challenged.
 When the polling stations had first closed, the Central Election Commission (CEC) had reported that voter turnout in Ukraine's Russian-speaking eastern districts was consistent with the nationwide average of 78 to 80 percent.
+But four hours later, after a prolonged silence, the election commission radically increased the east's turnout figures.
+The eastern Donetsk region--Yanukovich's home base--went from a voter turnout of 78 percent to 96.2

 - Full website and iPad access